Donate an item

 Can I borrow back items I have donated?

 Once objects have been donated, they become the legal property of the RNZAF Museum Trust Board.
-Part of the Museum’s purpose is to ensure the long-term preservation and security of its collection items, so for these reason items cannot be borrowed by donors for personal use.
+Part of the museum’s purpose is to ensure the long-term preservation and security of its collection items on behalf of all New Zealanders, so for these reason items cannot be borrowed by donors for personal use.
 However, you are welcome to view the items you have donated by making an appointment in advance with our Collections Team (see above).

 What happens to my items after I donate them?